 The company focuses on the use of the Samsung GearVR which arguably is one of the most efficient pieces of mobile VR technology.
 Its visual capabilities are one of the most refined in the realm of mobile VR.
 The use of a plug-and-play solution makes it quick and easy for the team to initiate treatment without the use of heavy machinery.
 Efficient, emphatic, effective.

 Company / Organization: Oncomfort

-Through the use of VR-based simulation and a brain-wave controlled robotic suit, eight patients suffering from severe spinal cord injuries have managed to regain partial neurological control over their lower bodies after an extensive 12 month training program.
-There’s even sources stating that some have regained muscle control later on.
+Through the use of VR-based simulation and a brain-wave controlled robotic suit, eight patients suffering from severe spinal cord injuries have managed to regain partial neurological control over their lower bodies after an extensive 12-month training program.
+There are even sources stating that some have regained muscle control later on.